intel/mlir-extensions/docs/rfcs/XeGPU.md

    #wg_map_c = #xegpu.wg_map<sg_layout = [8, 4], sg_data = [32, 64], sg_order=[1, 0]> //wg_map for %vector_c
 ```

-For `reduction`,  `wg_map` of the input operand hads an additional dimension to represent the dimension being reduced.  `sg_layout` must be same and the new dimension as `1`.
-The new dimension of `sg_data` must be same as the input tensor size, and the other dimension must be same as the output's `wg_map`.
+For `reduction`,  `wg_map` of the input operand has an additional dimension to represent the dimension being reduced.  `sg_layout` must be the same and the new dimension as `1`.
+The new dimension of `sg_data` must be the same as the input tensor size, and the other dimension must be the same as the output's `wg_map`.
 The new dimension of `sg_order` should not change the existing ordering specified by the output's `wg_map`.

 ```mlir
    #wg_map_a = #xegpu.wg_map<sg_layout = [32], sg_data = [8], sg_order=[0]>